marcoverpas/Italy-SFC-Model/README.md

   kable_classic(full_width = F, html_font = "helvetica")
 ```

-Similarly the code chunk for the transactions-flow matrix is:
+Similarly, the code chunk for the transactions-flow matrix is:

 ```R
 #TFM matrix for Italy SFC model